 Get Help from a San Diego Theft and White Collar Crimes Attorney

 If you are facing allegations of theft or white collar crimes, do not hesitate to contact Domenic J. Lombardo, an experienced San Diego theft and white collar crimes defense attorney.
 When you call, Mr. Lombardo will provide a roadmap on what to expect from the legal process as your case unfolds and explain exactly how we may establish a defense or mitigation of charges and punishment.
-Mr. Lombardo offers a free and confidential consultation in cases involving theft and white collar crimes in San Diego, Chula Vista, Coronado, La Jolla, Pacific Beach, Ocean Beach, Lemon Grove, National City, Imperial Beach, San Ysidro, El Cajon, La Mesa, Lakeside, Santee, Poway, Escondido, San Marcos, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook, Spring Valley or anywhere else in San Diego County.
+Mr. Lombardo offers a free and confidential consultation in cases involving theft and white collar crimes in San Diego, Chula Vista, Coronado, Point Loma, Ocean Beach, Pacific Beach, La Jolla, University City, Kearney Mesa, North Park, Hillcrest, National City, Imperial Beach, San Ysidro, Lemon Grove, El Cajon, La Mesa, Spring Valley, La Presa, Lakeside, Santee, Poway, Escondido, San Marcos, Rancho Santa Fe, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook and throughout San Diego County and the state of California.